 Two weeks later, the Florida Department of Health (DOH) issued an Emergency Order restricting Cherisme’s license and prohibiting his practice of massage therapy on female clients in the State of Florida.
 Cherisme has been a licensed massage therapist in Florida since July 2021.

-According to the Emergency Order, Jean Richard Cherisme was assigned to perform a massage on a woman at Hand and Stone Massage.
+According to the Emergency Order, Jean Richard Cherisme was assigned to perform a massage on a woman at a massage establishment.
 The client was lying face down when Cherisme began the massage.
 He rubbed his hands up the client’s legs to her thighs.
 Cherisme then slid his hand under the client’s underwear and ran his fingers along her labia.
 Cherisme continued to rub the client’s thighs and labia for about 5 minutes.
 He then asked the woman to flip over on her back.
 He then proceeded to rub her thighs again and slid his hands under her underwear, and caressed her vaginal area.
 The client was in shock and frightened of what Cherisme would do if she said something.
 She immediately reported the incident to Seminole County Sheriff’s Office.

 When clients schedule a massage, it is to decompress from the stresses of life.
 They trust that the massage therapists employed at the spa are carefully vetted and safe to engage with the public.
 It is unacceptable, immoral, and unlawful for any employee to touch a client in a sexual manner.
 Clients of massage therapists are placed in isolated, vulnerable settings where they can be subject to abuse by their massage therapists.